ibm-cloud-docs/security-compliance/limits.md

 ## Known issues
 {: #known-issues}

-Review the following known issues that you might encounter while working with the service.
+Review the following known issues that you might encounter while you work with the service.

 | Issue  | Workaround |
 |:-------|:-----------|